ValerasNarbutas/ValerasNarbutas.github.io/_posts/2023-03-22-Tip-of-the-day-handlebar-helper-usefull.md

 comments: true
 image:
   path: /img/posts/customHelpersMain.PNG
-  alt: Tip of the day handlebar helper ifEquals, join, json, math, switch, case, and default
+  alt: Tip of the day handlebar helper
 ---

 ## Tip of the day: Creating and Using a Custom Handlebars ifEquals, join, json, math, switch, case, and default SPFx Content Query Web Part (SPFX)